-It is an offence to dispose of litter onto any land or into any waters.
+It is an offence to dump litter onto any Council or private land or into any waters.
 Significant penalties apply depending on the type and amount of litter.

 Reporting illegal dumping

-If you see someone dumping rubbish or household items you can report it online via CityWatch, call us on 8416 6333 or email the Service Centre.
+If you see someone dumping rubbish or household items in West Torrens you can report it online via CityWatch, contact 8416 6333 or email the Service Centre.